-North Carolina is a state in the southeastern region of the United States.
-The state is the 28th largest and ninth most populous of the 50 United States.
-It is bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
-The earliest evidence of human occupation in North Carolina dates back 10,000 years, found at the Hardaway site.

-North Carolina was inhabited by Algonquian, Iroquois and Siouana-speaking Native American tribes from Carolina before the arrival of Europeans.
+North Carolina is a state located in the southeastern region of the United States.
+It is the 28th largest and ninth most populous of the 50 United States, bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
+Evidence of human occupation in North Carolina dates back 10,000 years, found at the Hardaway site.
+The state was inhabited by Algonquian, Iroquois and Siouana-speaking Native American tribes before the arrival of Europeans.

 North Carolina was established as a royal colony in 1729 and was one of the Thirteen Colonies.
-North Carolina is named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
+The state was named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
 In 1755, colonial North Carolina received its first postmaster, James Davis, appointed by Benjamin Franklin.
 The Halifax Resolve Resolution, adopted by North Carolina on April 12, 1776, was the first formal call for independence from Britain among the American colonies during the American Revolution.

 When was North Carolina Colony founded?
 The North Carolina colony was founded in 1653 by settlers from Virginia.
 Western North Carolina pork barbecue uses a tomato-based sauce and only pork shoulder (dark meat) is used.
 The name of the colony of North CarolinaCarolina is derived from the Latin name Carolus, translated as Charles.
 From west to east, North Carolina's elevation descends from the Appalachian Mountains to the coastal plain of Piedmont and the Atlantic.

 Roanoke was the first English colony to be established in the New World and was also the first English colony in the North Carolina region.
-North Carolina settlers were particularly angry about the tax, and either ignored the law or spoke out publicly against it.
-The first European to be attributed the landing in North Carolina was Giovanni da Verrazzano, who landed in 1524.North Carolina worked through political means to bring pro-revolution politicians to local offices; from there, they worked to gradually gain control of the government of the larger colony.
+North Carolina settlers were particularly angry about taxes imposed on them by Britain and either ignored them or spoke out publicly against them.
+The first European to be attributed with landing in North Carolina was Giovanni da Verrazzano in 1524.North Carolina worked through political means to bring pro-revolution politicians to local offices; from there, they worked to gradually gain control of the government of the larger colony.
 North Carolina is also famous for its tradition of early music, and many recordings were made in the early 20th century by popular song collector Bascom Lamar Lunsford.

 In 1776, North Carolina voted to give its delegates to the Second Continental Congress power to vote for independence.
 Technically speaking, North Carolina only became a royal colony in 1729 after Britain bought out its original owners.
-In 1729, North Carolina was taken over by King George II and turmoil subsided for a few decades as settlers enjoyed relative peace and stability.In addition to professional team sports, North Carolina has a strong affiliation with NASCAR and series car racing, and Charlotte Motor Speedway in Concord hosts two Cup Series races each year.
-Voters in North Carolina's second congressional district elected a total of four African-American congressmen during these years of the late 19th century.
+In 1729, North Carolina was taken over by King George II and turmoil subsided for a few decades as settlers enjoyed relative peace and stability.In addition to professional team sports, North Carolina has a strong affiliation with NASCAR and series car racing; Charlotte Motor Speedway in Concord hosts two Cup Series races each year.
+Voters in North Carolina's second congressional district elected a total of four African-American congressmen during these years of late 19th century.